estevaoem/voxy-challange/README.md

 docker-compose up
 ```

-And watch for the Network address that pops on the terminal.
+And watch for the network addresses that pops on the terminal.
 Will be something like this:

 ```
 vue_dev_app |   App running at: